 The anti- corruption crusader appears before the Appointments Committee of Parliament on 13th February 2018 for his vetting.

-However, Dr Ayine believes Mr Amidu is unfit for the job due to his current age of 66.
+However, Dr Ayine believes Mr Amidu is unfit for job due to his age (66).

 He is therefore seeking a declaration that by a true and proper interpretation of Articles 190(1)(d), 199(1), 199(4), and 295 of the 1992 Constitution, the retirement